robertwahler/jammer/README.md

 Compiler defines conditionally control compilation.

-To use, add then to Unity's `Player Settings, Other Settings, Scripting Define Symbols`
+To use, add then to Unity's `Player Settings, Other Settings, Scripting Define Symbols`.

+The letters `[D]` denote strings shown at runtime with the games version.
+This helps determine what defines were enabled for any given build.

 #### SDD_DEBUG [D]